stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 took place, after months of unfulfilled expectations.
 They thought the flight to the northland unnecessary, and looked no longer for the threatened ending.

-  How they perished must have been terrible indeed&mdash;those vain, foolish creatures who thought to defy the universe.
-But the blackened, scorched towns are mute.&nbsp;.&nbsp;.&nbsp;.
+  How they perished must have been terrible indeed--those vain, foolish creatures who thought to defy the universe.
+But the blackened, scorched towns are mute. . . .

-  These events, however, must not be chronicled&mdash;for there are larger things to consider than this complex and unhastening downfall of a lost civilization.
+  These events, however, must not be chronicled--for there are larger things to consider than this complex and unhastening downfall of a lost civilization.
 During a long period morale was at lowest ebb among the courageous few who settled upon the alien arctic and antarctic shores, now mild as were those of southern Yarat in the long-dead past.
 But here there